powercord-org/documentation/1-making-plugins/0-basics.md

 Even though most OSS licenses allow redistributing software provided the copyright notice is kept, this "trust license text" approach ended in several troubles between developers and 3rd party plugin & theme listing websites.

-To address this, we made a [Listing Websites Agreement](https://powercord.dev/listing-agreement) that all websites must abide by, and we require developers to explicitly consent to be listed on external websites.
+To address this, we made it a requirement that all listing websites must have developers' explicitly consent to be listed on external websites.

 For the time being, this is the only use of this manifest key, although in the future we may add a new use case for the key.
 The format is an array of strings, with a valid consent type inside. **By default, no consent is granted**.